ClickHouse/ClickHouse/docs/en/operations/opentelemetry.md

 providing the tracing data conforming to the standard.
 A natural way to do so in an SQL RDBMS is a system table.
-OpenTelemetry trace span information [required by the standard](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/overview.md#span) is stored in the system table called `system.opentelemetry_log`.
+OpenTelemetry trace span information [required by the standard](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/overview.md#span) is stored in the system table called `system.opentelemetry_span_log`.

-The table must be enabled in the server configuration, see the `opentelemetry_log` element in the default config file `config.xml`.
+The table must be enabled in the server configuration, see the `opentelemetry_span_log` element in the default config file `config.xml`.
 It is enabled by default.

 The table has the following columns: